anthonykyoon/notes-latex/README.md

 - MATH 19620 Linear Algebra
 - DATA 13600 Introduction to Data Engineering
 - STAT 24300 Numerical Linear Algebra
-- ECON 20110 Elements of Economic Analysis II
+- ECON 20210 Elements of Economic Analysis III

 These will have a lot of typos, so be advised.
 You can also see how my style of notes have evolved overtime.
 These will also include PSETS that I am working on, but I will most likely remove them when the quarter ends.